 The best PPC software does the keyword research for you, providing you with a long list of both high-volume and long-tail keywords to choose from.

 Second, PPC software allows agencies to manage ads across multiple channels from a single view.

-Instead of having to build and manage ads individually in AdWords, Facebook, Twitter, and Bing Ads systems, manage PPC campaigns on all channels from a central interface.
+Instead of having to build and manage ads individually in Ads, Facebook, Twitter, and Bing Ads systems manage PPC campaigns on all channels from a central interface.

 Finally, most PPC software applications have many tools designed to boost the ROI of PPC campaigns.
 Common PPC software features include ad performance grading and high- and under-performing keywords identification—both of which can boost ad campaign ROI.